umake/make/README.md

 ## Makeballs ##

-Using frameworks or libraries may be tricky, even with a simple-of-use tool as AIO Makefile.
-We need to read documentations and find where headers and libraries are located, in a world of complicated and no standardized projects.
-So, why not to reuse these flags? `Makeballs` are meant for that!
+Using frameworks or libraries may be tricky, even with a simple-of-use tool as Ultimate Makefile.
+We need to read documentations and find where headers and libraries are located, in a world of complicated and almost no standardized projects.
+So, why not reusing these flags? `Makeballs` are meant for that!

-To start using Makeballs, create a `conf` directory and download one of the `conf/makeball.mk` avaiable.
-Then, add it in the end of `Config.mk`:
+To start using Makeballs, create a `conf` directory and download one of the `conf/makeball.mk` available.
+Then add it in the end of `Config.mk`:

 ```make